 Preheat oven to 350 degrees.
 Line baking sheets with parchment paper.
 In a large mixer bowl, cream butter with sugar until light and fluffy.
 Beat in eggs and vanilla to mix well.
 Combine flour, cocoa, baking soda and salt and stir together to blend.
 Slowly add to creamed mixture just until blended.
 Stir in chips.
 Drop by teaspoonfuls (or small cookie scoop) onto prepared baking sheets.
 (I got 18 cookies to a sheet in three rows of four and two rows of three.)
 The cookies will puff up while baking but spread only slightly.
 After they are removed from the oven, the cookies will flatten.
 Cool at least 5 to 10 minutes on baking sheet before removing to wire rack to complete cooling.
 Stir airtight.
 This made 92 cookies and I baked one sheet at a time in the center of the oven, reusing the parchment paper.

-Page 2 of 2 - Mac Mcallister's Blue Ribbon Chocolate Chip Cookies
+Mac Mcallister's Blue Ribbon Chocolate Chip Cookies

 2 1/4 cups all-purpose flour